csawyer17/IOS-Prep-App/README.md

 ## Resources
 1. A web server would have been useful to allow us to deploy the backend easier.
+2. Some way to deploy to app store so we could allow more classmates to test out the app in their devices so we could find more bugs and get user feedback.

 ## Known bugs
 1. Table does not relaod data after enrolling in a class.